Show All Answers

 No serious side effects have been reported.
 But people have reported temporary reactions like sore arms, tiredness, and feeling off for a day or two after receiving the vaccine.
 These temporary reactions were more common after the second vaccine dose.

 The Pfizer and Moderna vaccines require two shots a set number of days apart.
 You need two doses to build up strong immunity against COVID.
 The second shot will come about 3-4 weeks after the first.
 It is important to get two doses of the same vaccine.

 North Carolina will use a secure data system called the COVID-19 Vaccine Management System (CVMS) to make sure you are safe and get your second shot at the right time.
-If you received your first shot with Wayne County, we will be calling you back to setup an appointment for your second shot.
+If you received your first shot with Wayne County, you will be receiving an appointment for your second dose.

 No. North Carolina has no plan to require people to be vaccinated against COVID-19.
 It is possible that some employers or schools will require vaccines for their employees or students.

 The federal government decides how many COVID-19 vaccines each state gets based on the state’s population.
 The vaccine is shipped directly to Wayne County from the manufacturer, and we have no control over the number of doses we receive.